-Levi Gardner - Founder & Executive Director
+Levi Gardner - Founder & EXECUTIVE DIRECTOR

-Maaike Baker - Development & Events Manager
+Maaike Baker - Community Engagement Manager

 Native of Grand Rapids, Maaike is happy to be back in Michigan after five years on the East Coast.
 She studied journalism on Boston's North Shore before moving to Washington DC to work in veggiescaping and nutrition advocacy.
 She started at Urban Roots as a regular volunteer in August 2016 and was brought onto the team the following February.
 When she's not at Urban Roots, she's slinging vegan pizzas or drinking beer in her hammock.